-§5 The social optimality of herds has been questioned since Banerjee (1992): We prove that they remain socially optimal, but just that cascade sets shrink in the discount factor.
+Section 5.
+The social optimality of herds has been questioned since Banerjee (1992): we prove that they remain socially optimal, but just that cascade sets shrink in the discount factor.

-§6 We implement our planner's solution with a simple transfer scheme that rewards people who are followed.
-Since our agents need not introspect about others' preferences or optimal behavior, this addresses a problem identified by Gagnon-Bartsch and Rabin (2016), that individuals might have limited understanding of others' optimal strategies.
+Section 6.
+We implement our planner's solution with a simple transfer scheme that rewards people who are followed.
+Since our agents need not introspect about others' preferences or optimal behaviour, this addresses a problem identified by Gagnon-Bartsch and Rabin (2016), that individuals might have limited understanding of others' optimal strategies.

-§7 We derive a robust and frequently met new log-concavity property (LC) on signal distributions that notably precludes any delayed cascade in the standard herding model.
+Section 7.
+We derive a robust and frequently met new log-concavity property (LC) on signal distributions that notably precludes any delayed cascade in the standard herding model.
 Considering the central role of cascades in social learning, their fragility is important.